OriYarden/Binary-MultiClassificationNeuralNetworksFromScratchNumpyArraysOnlyPython/README.md

         return _weights1, _weights2

-After 3,000 training iterations, where each "training iteration" was one sample from the Iris dataset selected randomly, we can see a clear learning curse for both binary classification:
+After 3,000 training iterations, where each "training iteration" was one sample from the Iris dataset selected randomly, we can see a clear learning curve for both binary classification:

 ![download (29)](https://github.com/OriYarden/Binary-MultiClassificationNeuralNetworksFromScratchNumpyArraysOnlyPython/assets/137197657/b895bb55-a1d8-4794-8de1-0b718c9d7574)